JeffreyYu2018/personal-websitev3/source/_posts/tokyo-blog-part-iii-relaxation-ramen-and-red-lights.md

 ![View of Tokyo from the Odaiba observatory](/images/odaiba_observatory_view.jpg)

-> ###### *View of Tokyo from the Odaiba spherical observatory, perched on top of the Fuji TV building.*
+> ###### *A stunning view of Tokyo from the Odaiba spherical observatory perched on top of the Fuji TV building.*

 ![Life-like talking robot at the Miraikan modern technology museum](/images/mraikan_talking_robot.jpg)

-> ###### *Life-like talking robot at the Miraikan modern technology museum*
+> ###### *Life-like talking robot at the Miraikan modern technology museum.
+Black Mirror, I see you.*

 ![Spring-festival themed interior of the Oedo Onsen.](/images/oedo_onsen_interior.jpg)

-> ###### *Spring-festival themed interior of the Oedo Onsen.
-The building itself felt more like a theme park than a traditional onsen.
-There were food booths, massage parlors, even carnival games!*
+> ###### *Spring-festival-themed interior of the Oedo Onsen.
+The place felt more like a theme park than a traditional onsen.
+There were food booths, massage parlors, and even carnival games!*

 ![A cute little custard shop near my hostel.](/images/custard_shop_full.jpg)

 > ###### *A cute little custard shop next to the subway station near my hostel.
-I love these little specialty-themed stores.*
+I love these quaint specialty stores.*

-Odaiba was easily one of my favorite places throughout the entire trip.
-There's surprisingly so much to do on the tiny island that it honestly could have even taken two days to explore everything.
-However, I didn't have that kind of time, so I wasn't able to visit Venus Fort or Palette Town.
-Those will definitely be the first things to do on my list when I come back this summer!\
+Odaiba was easily one of my favorite places to visit throughout the entire trip.
+There's surprisingly so much to do on the tiny island that I wasn't able to cover everything (like Venus Fort and Palette Town) despite having a full day.
+The things that I missed will definitely be the first things to do on my list when I come back!\
 \
-In summary: if you're going to Tokyo, put Odaiba on the top of your itinerary.
+In summary: if you're going to Tokyo, move Odaiba to the top of your itinerary.

 ## Sunshine at Ikebukuro's Sunshine City

-It was the last day of my time self-traveling around Tokyo, and I had two stops left on my schedule: Ikebukuro/the Sunshine City, and Shinjuku's infamous Red Light District.
+It was the last day of my week self-traveling around Tokyo, and I had just two stops left on my schedule: Ikebukuro/the Sunshine City, and Shinjuku's infamous Red Light District.
 I decided that I would split my day into two parts: the first half would be in Ikebukuro by myself, self-exploring, and the second half would be another free walking tour in Shinjuku's infamous red light district.
 And for extra sketchiness, I decided to do the walking tour at night.
 But before immersing myself in the sins and darkness of human nature, I would explore something more innocent: the consumerist naivieté of the Sunshine City!

 ![A tennis court on the rooftop of a mall in Ikebukuro](/images/sunshine_city_rooftop_tennis_court.jpg)